NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 {{< img-simple src="images/rhw-cosmetic-sample.jpg" >}}

-To use the Cosmetic Pieces, simply find the desired piece and place it.
+To use the Cosmetic Pieces, find the desired piece and place it.
 Please note that as puzzle pieces, the Cosmetic Pieces cannot accept or pass along overrides, albeit they can be placed over starter pieces in many situations.

 ### Bridges